Can I Play Music in my Cafe? (2021 Update)

 Type of licence

-Regardless of what licence you purchase, you’ll be able to play music that’s been commercially released anywhere in the world.
+Regardless of what licence you purchase, you’ll be able to play a majority of music that’s been commercially released anywhere in the world.

 Background Recorded Music

-If you want to just play background music or feature music on your website, APRA offer licences which will let you play any music.
-This licence will cover you playing music from any digital devices, such as your smartphone or computer.
-This also includes music from any CDs, radios or televisions that are playing music in your establishment.
+If you want to just play background music or feature music on your website, OneMusic offers licences which will let you play almost any music.
+The licences also have tiers depending on what device you are playing music off.
+For example, a gold licence will cover you playing music from any digital devices, such as your smartphone or computer.
+A gold licence will also include music played from CDs, radios or televisions.

 If you think that obtaining a licence is unfeasible for your business, you do have a range of viable alternatives.
 These include: